Rational homotopy theory of automorphisms of manifolds: Abstract

 \section{Abstract}

-We study the rational homotopy types of classifying spaces of automorphism groups of $2d$-dimensional $(d-1)$-connected manifolds ($d\geq 3$).
-We prove that the rational homology groups of the homotopy automorphisms and the block diffeomorphisms of the manifold $\#^g S^d \times S^d$ relative to a disk stabilize as $g$ increases.
-Via a theorem of Kontsevich, we obtain the striking result that the stable rational cohomology of the homotopy automorphisms comprises all unstable rational homology groups of all outer automorphism groups of free groups.
+We study the rational homotopy types of classifying spaces of automorphism groups of smooth simply connected manifolds of dimension at least five.
+We give dg Lie algebra models for the homotopy automorphisms and the block diffeomorphisms of such manifolds.

+Moreover, we use these models to calculate the rational cohomology of the classifying spaces of the homotopy automorphisms and block diffeomorphisms of the manifold $\#^g S^d \times S^d$ relative to an embedded disk as $g\to \infty$.
+The answer is expressed in terms of stable cohomology of arithmetic groups and invariant Lie algebra cohomology.
+Through an extension of Kontsevich's work on graph complexes, we relate our results to the (unstable) homology of automorphisms of free groups with boundaries.